Consumer Electronics at the PEPCOM Holiday Expo

 Seam Lotus “Social Safety Network” -- There are already a bunch of ways to share your location or audio/video to a group of friends, and at first I thought Seam was just one more.
 It is, but with a twist: it has a hardware button called a Lotus that activates the app remotely.
 The idea is that you wear the Lotus (on a necklace, a wristband, or loose in your pocket) and press the button to alert your private network of what’s going on around you.
 Maybe you do this just to share, and maybe you do it because you’re in a scary situation and you want your friends to know.
 Perhaps useful for the Tinder generation?
 I don’t know, but Seam is worth keeping an eye on, particularly if you regularly find yourself in threatening situations.
 A Kickstarter in November gets you the Lotus for 40 percent off the $119 retail price; the app is free.

 Link AKC Smart Collar -- It has been a long time since I was a dog owner, and that little guy was very much an urbanite: most days, once around the block on a leash was his big hurrah.
 If your pooch is more free-roaming, you might like the Link AKC.
 Yes, it has the fairly standard GPS tracking you might expect, which you can watch on your iPhone, but it also lets you set up a geofence with alerts.
-And if he wanders out of eyesight and earshot, you can turn on lights and alarms to find him (and annoy your dog).
-Pricing is a bit hard to fathom: the press release says $199, the Web site says $149, and there’s a pop-up offering a $99 price if you give them an email address (which you’d do anyway if you buy it).
+And if he wanders out of eyesight and earshot, you can turn on lights and alarms to find (and annoy) him.
+Pricing is a bit hard to fathom: the press release says $199, the Web site says $149, and there’s a pop-up offering a $99 price if you give them an email address, which you’d do anyway if you buy it.
 You’ll also be ponying up a monthly fee because this puppy (so to speak) uses an AT&T cellular connection.
 It’s $10 per month, with discounts to $8 or $9 with annual plans.
 Be sure to note the 30-day free trial, since other devices like this suffered from connectivity problems and were annoying to charge — this one supposedly lasts two days per charge.